 The market the day before

 - Risk appetite is uncertain.
-The yield of 10-year treasuries is 1.52%.
-The price of Brent futures drops to $78.5 per barrel.
-Gold rose to $1,739 per troy ounce.
+The yield of treasuries is at the level of 1.71%.
+Brent crude futures are quoted at $84.47 per barrel.
+Gold is trading at $1,821 per troy ounce.